Blast Cleaning for Municipalities

 As an alternative to dry blasting, wet blasting was developed in the 1960s to minimize fugitive dust, but was slow to catch on due to heavy water use and the problem of containing and disposing of contaminated water.
 Contractor familiarity with dry blasting and additional costs with the additional water and abrasives of wet blasting also limited acceptance of the newer technique.

 To address some of the challenges of wet and dry blasting, a growing number of municipalities are exploring vapor abrasive blasting, which uses just enough water to suppress dust and still achieve desired production rates.
 Units such as the Graco EcoQuip 2 EQp, shown in Figure 1, combine water and abrasive in a pressurized chamber and inject the mixture into an adjustable airflow, suppressing dust up to 92 percent when compared to dry blasting.
 In addition, these new machines live up to the “vapor” name – the EQp uses, on average, one-fourth to one-half quart of water per minute.

-Health, Safety and Environmental Factors are Playing a Larger Role
+Health, Safety & Environmental Factors

 Health and environmental factors have been key drivers in the development of wet and vapor blasting systems.
 Several European nations banned sandblasting in the 1950s and 60s due to concerns over silicosis, an occupational hazard associated with inhalation of silica dust.
 While the US has not totally banned sandblasting, the US Occupational Safety and Health Administration (OSHA) established a Silica Rule in 2016, decreasing the permissible exposure limit to respirable crystalline silica by 50 percent for general industry and maritime, and 80 percent for the construction industry.
 The construction standard becomes effective September 23, 2017.